 Tim Adams became Chief for International Business Development at Macy’s, Inc. in 2015, working to develop international business opportunities for both Macy’s and Bloomingdale’s.
 Previously, since February 2009, Adams served as Chief Private Brand Officer of Macy’s, Inc. and led the organization that designs, develops, sources and markets Macy’s highly successful portfolio of private brands.
 Concurrently, Adams served since 2010 as the company’s executive responsible for studying international retail store development.
 From July 2005 to February 2009, Adams served as chairman and CEO of Macy’s Home Store.
 Prior to joining Macy’s Home Store, Adams was chairman and CEO of Macy’s Florida in Miami since April 2001.
 Adams began his retailing career at Macy’s South in Atlanta in 1976.
 He joined Macy’s West in San Francisco in 1989 as a merchandise administrator, and held positions of increasing responsibilities.
 He was named president of The Bon Marché in Seattle in March 1997.
 A native of Atlanta, Adams is a graduate of the University of Georgia with a degree in finance.
 He and his wife, Jeanette, split their time between New York City and Florida.
 Tim’s wife, Jeanette, is a nurse who has made many trips to third world countries as a medical volunteer.
 Tim joined World of Children in June of 2016.

-Jill Beraud is President & CEO at Ippolita and Director of Levi Strauss & Co.
-She most recently served as Executive Vice President, Tiffany & Co.
-Prior to that, she served as Director for New York & Company, CEO of Living Proof, Chief Marketing Officer of Pepsico America’s Beverage, and President of Starbucks/Lipton Joint Ventures.
-Previous to that, Jill spent 13 years at Limited Brands, most recently as Chief Marketing Officer of Victoria’s Secret.
-Jill also served as executive vice president of marketing for Limited Brands’ broader portfolio of specialty brands including Bath & Body Works, C.O.
-Bigelow, Henri Bendel, Express, Limited Stores and Victoria’s Secret.
+Jill Beraud is currently a director for Levi Strauss & Co.
+She most recently served CEO for Ippolita and as executive vice president for Tiffany & Co.
+Prior to that, she held positions as CEO of Living Proof, chief marketing officer of PepsiCo and president of Starbucks/Lipton joint ventures.
+Jill spent 13 years at Limited Brands, most notably as chief marketing officer of Victoria’s Secret and executive vice president of marketing for their broader portfolio of specialty brands including Bath & Body Works, C.O.
+Bigelow, Henri Bendel, Express and Limited Stores.

 Devin Beresheim is a managing director and East Zone leader within Marsh’s FINPRO Specialty Practice.
 Devin has been with Marsh and FINPRO for over 20 years and has extensive experience in advising Marsh’s Fortune 500 clients.
 Prior to accepting responsibility for FINPRO’s East Zone, Devin was leading the South Zone for FINPRO, and prior to that, the Fortune 500 D&O Practice.
 He is a speaker at both the New York City and Long Island Chapters of the Risk and Insurance Management Society (RIMS), as well as the New York City Bar Association.
 Devin currently resides in New York with his wife and three children.
 He joined the World of Children’s Board of Governors in 2013.